 - Transverse plane = hip external rotation

 Last fall I spent four months working with Christopher Powers, Ph.D., at his Movement Performance Institute (a glute-focused sports medicine facility if there ever was one).
-I worked with athletes and non-athletes that had a myriad of knee, low back or hip problems.
+I worked with athletes and non-athletes that needed to overcome pain and poor performance due to knee, low back or hip problems.

 There were two key observations I made after training athletes primarily in hip abduction and external rotation for up to 6 weeks straight: